iamolegga/prettier-loader/README.md

     - consistent prettier settings in the project

   - Cons:
-    - if you already have another watcher (e.g. `webpack-dev-server` or `watchman`), your bundler will be triggered twice on every change: first by user, then by prettier formatting
+    - if you already have another watcher (e.g. `webpack-dev-server` or `watchman`), you'll be wasting resources and your bundler will be triggered twice on every change: first by user, then by prettier formatting

 - [CLI](https://prettier.io/docs/en/cli.html)